 – COMPASS: computer test that mainly tests general knowledge and skills.

-– Physics: the level of this is often compared to a fifth year of physics in secondary education.
+– Physics: the level of this is often compared to the fifth year of physics in secondary education.

 – English: as a native language of aviation, English is naturally a natural part.